supercodingninja/Joia/README.md

 ## Repository Description
 ###### [Back to Table of Contents](#Table-of-Contents)
 You live in a busy world; and thriving businesses are busier.
 You don't have time .
 Don't worry, WE got this: We're <span style="color:red">*Joia*</span>, "HELLO, WORLD!"
+Joia, pronounced as "Joy-ah," means gem or jewel.
+Joia is your jewel eCommerce website for local art, where you can find your gem for your Jewel or Jim!

 ## User Story
 ### As A Developer